TedTschopp/The-Marchen-Engine/index.md

 Any title of a product published by Ziefen Presse is designated as Product Identity.

+***The following is an important notice***:

-**Please Note**: This Product is derived from the Cepheus System Reference Document, The Sword of Cepheus Reference Document, Traveller System Reference Document and other Open Gaming Content made available by the Open Gaming License and does not contain closed content from products published by either Mongoose Publishing or Far Future Enterprises.
-This Product is not affiliated with either Samardan Press, Mongoose Publishing or Far Future Enterprises, and it makes no claim to or challenge to any trademarks held by either entity.
-The use of the any of these Documents does not convey the endorsement of this Product by either Samardan Press, Mongoose Publishing or Far Future Enterprises as a product of either of their product lines.
+This Product is derived from the Traveller System Reference Document and other Open Gaming Content made available by the Open Gaming License, and does not contain closed content from products published by either Mongoose Publishing or Far Future Enterprises.
+This Product is not affiliated with either Mongoose Publishing or Far Future Enterprises, and it makes no claim to or challenge to any trademarks held by either entity.
+The use of the Traveller System Reference Document does not convey the endorsement of this Product by either Mongoose Publishing or Far Future Enterprises as a product of either of their product lines.

 ## Publishing Your Own Materials

-As you can see at the beginning of this System Reference Document, all of the text in this document is designated as Open Gaming Content, except for the titles of products published by Ziefen Presse, and the trademarks “Märchen Engine” and “Ziefen Presse”.
+As you can see at the beginning of this System Reference Document, all of the text in this document is designated as Open Gaming Content, except for the titles of products published by Samardan Press, and the trademarks "Cepheus Engine" and "Samardan Press".

-This means you can copy whatever parts of the Märchen Engine you want, add your own content, change the content around, and publish the result.
+This means you can copy whatever parts of the Cepheus Engine you want, add your own content, change the content around, and publish the result.
 Note that you will have to comply with the Open Gaming License, as reproduced at the end of this document.
 If you don't mention any of the trademark elements, you don't need to do anything else.

-However, you can use the "Märchen Engine" trademark, under certain circumstances, to indicate compatibility with this rules system.
-You have to follow the requirements of the Märchen Engine Compatibility-Statement License (CSL), but if you do, you can state that your published material “is compatible with the rules of Märchen Engine” or, “with the Märchen Engine rules” or, “with the Märchen Engine game.”
+However, you can use the "Cepheus Engine" trademark, under certain circumstances, to indicate compatibility with this rules system.
+You have to follow the requirements of the Cepheus Engine Compatibility-Statement License (CSL), but if you do, you can state that your published material "is compatible with the rules of Cepheus Engine" or, "with the Cepheus Engine rules" or, "with the Cepheus Engine game."
 Here are those requirements:

-### The Märchen Engine Compatibility-Statement License (CSL)
+### The Cepheus Engine Compatibility-Statement License (CSL)

-1. You must state on the first page where you mention Märchen Engine that “Märchen Engine and Ziefen Presse are the trademarks of Jason "Flynn" Kemp,” and that you are not affiliated with Jason "Flynn" Kemp or Ziefen Presse™.
+1. You must state on the first page where you mention Cepheus Engine that "Cepheus Engine and Samardan Press are the trademarks of Jason "Flynn" Kemp," and that you are not affiliated with Jason "Flynn" Kemp or Samardan Press™

-2. If you’re using the license to commit legal fraud, you forfeit the right to continue using the license: specifically, if you are claiming compatibility with the rules of Märchen Engine, the claim must not constitute legal fraud, or fraud in the inducement, under the laws of the State of Texas.
-Note that this requirement is almost impossible to violate unintentionally—it’s largely intended to keep me out of trouble, not to restrict legitimate statements of compatibility.
+2. If you're using the license to commit legal fraud, you forfeit the right to continue using the license: specifically, if you are claiming compatibility with the rules of Cepheus Engine, the claim must not constitute legal fraud, or fraud in the inducement, under the laws of the State of Texas.
+Note that this requirement is almost impossible to violate unintentionally-it's largely intended to keep me out of trouble, not to restrict legitimate statements of compatibility.

 3. You must comply with the terms of the OGL if the terms apply.

-4. Your cover must include the words “House Rules” or “Variant Rules” or "Alternate Märchen Engine Universe" near the title if the document is a full, free-standing game that includes modifications.
+4. Your cover must include the words "House Rules" or "Variant Rules" or "Alternate Cepheus Engine Universe" near the title if the document is a full, free-standing game that includes modifications.
     Feel free to contact the author if you wish to use a different form of disclaimer.